MicroEJ/docs/ApplicationDeveloperGuide/managedc/wasi.rst

 If two Java threads call a C function in parallel, it will result in C stack corruption.

 In contrast, pthreads created in Managed C have their own stack, which is dynamically allocated in linear memory, allowing them to execute C code in parallel without restriction.
-By default, if not specified, the WASI libc stack size is ``128KB``.
-It is strongly recommended to set the stack size at thread creation using the ``pthread_attr_setstacksize`` function.

 ..
    | Copyright 2024-2025, MicroEJ Corp.
 Content in this space is free